Dermatologist explains what the mpox (monkeypox) rash looks like

-Dr. Freeman notes, "Not every new rash is monkeypox.
-However, if you do think you have monkeypox, it’s important to see your doctor quickly.
+Dr. Freeman notes, "Not every new rash is mpox.
+However, if you do think you have mpox, it’s important to see your doctor quickly.
 Patients who delay getting medical attention may be diagnosed later when fewer treatment options are available.
-Waiting also means that you can expose more people to the virus, so family and others may develop monkeypox."
+Waiting also means that you can expose more people to the virus, so family and others may develop mpox."

 People at risk of developing severe disease may receive treatment.
-Some antiviral medications are being used to treat people when the PCR test shows that they have monkeypox.
-There is currently no specific treatment approved by the U.S. Food and Drug Administration (FDA) for monkeypox.
+Some antiviral medications are being used to treat people when the PCR test shows that they have mpox.
+There is currently no specific treatment approved by the U.S. Food and Drug Administration (FDA) for mpox.

-As monkeypox is making its way around the world, it can seem like any new rash on your skin could be monkeypox.
-It’s important to remember that monkeypox is rare.
+As mpox is making its way around the world, it can seem like any new rash on your skin could be mpox.
+It’s important to remember that mpox is rare.
 Few people in the United States have developed this disease.

-Still, some people are getting monkeypox.
+Still, some people are getting mpox.
 If you have a rash or bump on your skin and you don’t know what caused it, contact your board-certified dermatologist.